Thursday 13 September 2018

 Published in mid-September, the Senior Salaries Review Body (SSRB) recommended an overall 2.5% pay increase in SCS pay.
 However, the Government’s response only agreed to a maximum of 1.25%.

-FDA Assistant General Secretary - and the FDA’s lead on SCS issues - Lucille Thirlby said: “The civil service is yet again the poor relation in the public sector.”
+FDA Assistant General Secretary – and the union's lead on SCS issues – Lucille Thirlby said: “The civil service is yet again the poor relation in the public sector.”

-Thirlby explained that the Cabinet Office’s own SSRB evidence stated SCS median salary is lower than the private sector: “Our members will feel further undervalued by the difference in pay between those hired from outside of the civil service, with a difference of 27.6% in median base pay between internal and external hires.”
+Thirlby explained that the Cabinet Office’s own SSRB evidence stated SCS median salary is lower than the private sector: “Our members will feel further undervalued by the difference in pay between those hired from outside of the civil service”, given a disparity of “27.6% in median base pay between internal and external hires.”

 She added: “This figure was revealed in the SSRB report and has never been published elsewhere by the Government.
 Given this disparity, the Government’s shameful lack of transparency on SCS pay data is not surprising.